 Terpenes in History

 Evolution and natural selection, over huge time spans, optimize humans and other organisms for living in their natural environments.
 In most cases, these environments don’t change quickly or drastically, so animals become more fit to survive.
 However, tremendous change has occurred because of industrialization over the last few centuries.
-Now that so many of us live in cities, the air we breathe lacks natural compounds humans need.
-Increased pollution adds insult to injury.
+Now that so many individuals live in cities, the air we breathe lacks natural compounds humans need.
+Increased pollution further exacerbates this situation.

 The first humans lived in the forest or the savanna, both of which were environments overflowing with natural aromatic (fragrant) compounds.
 These aromatic compounds are the secondary metabolites that plants release into the surrounding air.
-Terpenes make up one type of secondary metabolites.
-You've probably read a bit about terpenes on our blog—they are central to the health benefits that MONQ Air provides.
-And, when they are missing, humans become terpene deficient.
+Terpenes are one type of secondary metabolites.
+And, when terpenes are missing, humans become terpene deficient.

 Terpenes and Health

 Terpenes have been found to have various positive effects on both mental and physical health, mainly revolving around mood and stress.
-Because animals evolved in the presence of these aromatic compounds, there is a theory that we require them for homeostasis or balance.
+Because animals evolved in the presence of these aromatic compounds, there is a theory that they require them for homeostasis.

 Homeostasis, the delicate balance that living systems strive to maintain, can be easily thrown off when there is some change in the environment.
-For example, humans can’t breathe properly at high elevations because the level of oxygen differs from that to which we are accustomed.
-We experience many changes every day that disturb our homeostasis and disrupt our well-being.
+For example, humans who did not grow up at altitude struggle to breathe well at high elevations because the level of oxygen differs from what they are accustomed to.
+Today, humans experience many changes every day that disturb homeostasis, which may consequently disrupt well-being.
 One of these is not breathing in enough terpenes.
-When we don't breathe in enough terpenes, we become terpene deficient.

-Since we don’t metabolize terpenes the way we do carbohydrates, fats, and proteins, we typically don’t think about them as frequently.
+Since we don’t metabolize terpenes in the way they do carbohydrates, fats, and proteins, we typically don’t think about them as frequently.
 We don’t seek them out, and we don’t see them listed on food ingredient labels.
-But it’s possible that they are critical for our health and well-being, just as other components of our diet are.
+But, it’s possible that they are critical for our health and well-being, just as other components of our diet are.